Meghwal: Geographical distribution

-Meghwal of Madhya Pradesh

-Meghwal of Madhya Pradesh are largely concentrated in Khargone district.
-They are known by various names such as Ganeshia, Rikhia, and Risha.
-They are divided into four subdivisions, namely Maheswari or Kachhi, Charania, Gujra, and Marwada.

 Lifestyle

 In the countryside of Rajasthan, many of the people of this community still reside in small hamlets of round, mud-brick huts painted on the outside with colourful geometric designs and decorated with detailed mirror inlays.
 In earlier days the main occupation of the Meghwal community was agricultural labour, weaving, specially Khadi and woodcarving, and these are still the main occupations.
 The women are famous for their embroidery work and are master wool and cotton weavers.

 Increasing numbers of the Meghwal today are educated and are obtaining government jobs.
 In Punjab, especially in the cities like Amritsar, Jalandhar and Ludhiana a good number of them is engaged as workers in factories producing sports, hosiery, surgical and metal goods.
 Very few of them have their own business or a small scale industry.
 Tiny business and service units are their main support for livelihood.

-Their staple diet includes rice, wheat and maize, and pulses such as moong, urad and channa.
-They are vegetarian but eat egg.

-Marriages are arranged through negotiation between the families before puberty.
-After marriage, the wife moves to the husband's house, except for the period of childbirth.

 Arts

-The Meghwal women in Rajasthan are renowned for their exuberantly detailed costumes and jewellery.
-Married women are often spotted wearing gold nose ring, earrings and neckpieces.
-They were given to the bride as a "bride wealth" dowry by her soon-to-be husband's mother.
+The Meghwal women in Rajasthan are known for their exuberantly detailed costumes and jewellery.
+Married women often wear gold nose ring, earrings and neckpieces, given as a "bride wealth" dowry by her soon-to-be husband's mother.
 Nose rings and earrings are often decorated with precious stones of ruby, sapphire and emerald.
-The Meghwal women's embroidery is avidly sought after.
+The Meghwal women's embroidery is sought after.
 Their work is distinguished by their primary use of red, which comes from a local pigment produced from crushed insects.
-The Meghwal women artisans of Thar desert in Sindh and Balochistan, and in Gujarat are considered master of the traditional embroidery and Ralli making.
-Exotic hand-embroidered items form part of dowry of Meghwal woman.
+The Meghwal women artisans of Thar desert in Sindh and Balochistan, and in Gujarat are considered masters of the traditional embroidery and Ralli making.
+Exotic hand-embroidered items are a part of the dowry of Meghwal woman.